The REGION_ID is an abbreviated code that Google assigns

 instances than the maximum number you've specified.

-The number of instances to be kept running
+Optional: The number of additional instances to be kept running

 charged for the number of instances specified whether they are

 receiving traffic or not.
-This setting only applies to the version
+Keep the following in mind:

 A low minimum helps keep your running costs down during idle